 Finally, Mobility 2040 addresses regional transportation needs that are identified through forecasting current and future travel demand, developing and evaluating system alternatives and selecting those options that best meet the mobility needs of the region.
-TxDOT is currently working to ensure the project is consistent with a currently conforming MTP and TIP.

 5.3 Farmlands

 The No-Build Alternative would not affect soils or farmlands.